-We all know what we’re supposed to do, right?
-Graduate high school, go to college, land a decent job, get married, buy a house, have 2.5 kids, and retire to a life of golf and grandchildren when you hit 65, watching the next generation do the exact same thing.
-That’s the life script we’ve been sold.
-But you know what?
-I think it’s ridiculous.
+We must graduate high school, go to college, land a decent job, get married, buy a house, have 2.5 children, and retire to a life of golf and grandkids at 65 so we can watch the next generation to the exact same thing.

 What is the Life Script?

 The traditional life script is the idea that everyone needs to follow this preset path for a fulfilled life.
 Everyone tells us we must follow it, from parents to teachers to the media.

 Of course, you can shift things around in a few small ways.
 You can attend trade school instead of college, get a job right after high school, or join the military.

 You can choose to rent rather than buy.

 These tiny variations give us the illusion of choice, but overall, we’re all taught to follow some variation of this script.

 Read Next: America’s Toxic Work Culture Needs to Change